Wednesday, February 28, 2007

 The Dim West

-Flew into Dublin early Thursday morning just to find the Emerald Isle covered in wet snow.
+Flew into Dublin early Thursday morning with my dear dad just to find the Emerald Isle covered in wet snow.
 Being my first trip to Ireland I was naturally a bit disappointed with such weather conditions, especially as I had hope for some relief from the slush in Sweden.
 But my visit to Trinity College and its department of political science turned out to fully offset that somewhat negative first impression.

 And so did the next day up in Sligo: